ramzimaalej/flyway-csv-extension/readme.md

 ## Installation

-Add `jitpack.io` as a project dependency.
+Add `jitpack.io` as a new repository.

  ```
 <repositories>